Mochimochi07/Readme/readrepos/Readme2.md

 the scary part of IDE is the storage that looks like my computer would crash because of the installation.
 Back to JAvascript and golang for webdev.

+++++++++++++ 36

+I just ready React, react-native and maybe electron. i just put electron as a maybe because of large dependencies needed to be downloaded. and i already picked visual studio ide for c# and Xojo ide for easy windows app. now i just needed to learn some of these so i might need a little time to catch up for more fullstack. well i might deploy my own github backend samples in heroku.